-'Under attack:' jury in murder trial sees video of Ahmaud Arbery's last minutes | Law-Order
+'Under attack:' Jury in murder trial sees video of Ahmaud Arbery's last minutes | Law-Order

-"I assumed something was up," Travis McMichael later told police when explaining why he and his father chased Arbery, Dunikoski told the jury in Glynn County Superior Court in Brunswick.
-Bryan saw the pursuit as it came near his home and jumped in his own pickup truck.
+The McMichaels grabbed a handgun and a 12-gauge shotgun and jumped in the son's pickup truck after Arbery ran by their driveway.
+"I assumed something was up," Travis McMichael later told police when explaining why he and his father chased Arbery, Dunikoski told the jury, composed of 11 white people and one Black person, in Glynn County Superior Court in Brunswick.

 Ahmaud Arbery was "under attack" when three white men in pickup trucks chased the Black jogger through a mostly white neighborhood in southern Georgia before killing him with a shotgun, a prosecutor told the jury in the men's murder trial on Friday.
 Gregory McMichael, 65, his son Travis McMichael, 35, and neighbor William "Roddie" Bryan, 52, have pleaded not guilty to charges of murder, aggravated assault and false imprisonment for shooting Arbery dead on Feb.
 23, 2020.